Capstone-Projects-2023-Fall/project-studysync/README.md

 ## Project Abstract

 ### Title
-StudySync - A Comprehensive Web-based Study Tool.
-To design an interactive, web-based studying platform where users can customize flashcards for effective learning, add friends, and challenge each other with quizzes.
+StudySync: Revolutionizing Learning with AI and Community.
+This platform harnesses AI's power, transforming uploaded images into tailored flashcards and quizzes, enhancing personalized learning.
+Exclusive to each user, fostering focused self-study.
+It's a space where learning evolves, blending technology with collaboration.

 ### Key Features:
+1. **AI-Generated Flashcards & Quizzes:** Users can upload images or text, and the AI will generate relevant flashcards and quizzes.
-1. **Flashcard Creation & Customization:** Users can add terms and definitions to flashcards.
-These cards can be further customized based on priority, difficulty, and upcoming study dates.
+2. **Flashcard & quiz Customization:** Manual creation and customization of flashcards and quizzes based on priority, difficulty, and study schedules.
+3. **Social Learning:** Features include adding friends, sharing resources and a leaderboard to track quiz scores.
-2. **Interactivity & Collaboration:** Users can upvote/downvote cards, add comments, and organize their study materials.
+4. **Interactivit:** Users can upvote/downvote cards, comment, and organize their study materials.
-3. **Social Learning:** The platform allows users to add friends, create quizzes/tests for each other, and even compete based on test scores.
-4. **User Account Management:** Secure login capabilities with personal data stored in a Firebase database.
+5. **User Account Management:** Secure login with personal data storage in a Firebase database.

 ## High Level Requirement